 When you jump holes, you must not move your mouth too far from the harmonica; just try to keep the gap to a minimum to land right at the center of the hole you want to play next.
 When you jump from holes 6 to 4, you could accidentally play hole 5 by falling short, or on hole 3 by jumping too far.
 At first, difficulties in hole leaps are common because you have no reference, but you will improve this with practice!

 The tablature I use is the arrow system – up arrow for blow notes and down arrow for draw notes.
 Learn more about different tablature systems in this article: “How to read harmonica tabs”

 I play all the songs with a 10 hole diatonic harmonica in the key of C (letter C).

 Are you ready to skyrocket your harmonica skills?
 I have two spots available for personal Hangouts/Zoom lessons.

 2. Ode to Joy

-The second part of the theme (last 3 lines) is repeated.
-Note that in the last line, although the tablature says 3 blow, which would be the correct note of the original song, the audio is recorded with the same note one octave above (the G of the middle register) playing 6 blow instead of 3 blow, as a variant to test the jump from cell 4 to 6 since we are working on these first topics with cells 4, 5 and 6, the most accessible to play of the entire harmonica.
+The second part of the song (last 3 lines) is repeated.
+Although the tablature says 3 blow, which is the note of the original song, the last line in the audio is recorded in the same note one octave higher (G in the middle register).
+Playing 6 blow instead of 3 blow is a variant to test the jump from hole 4 to 6 since we are working with holes 4, 5 and 6 at this point – the easiest ones to play on the harmonica.